xlei1123/xlei1123/README.md

 # author is xlei 👋

-I am a web developer from Chain 🇨🇳.
-For the past 9 years I am mostly focusing on web development using JavaScript.

-Most of my time is spent in mastering frontend development using React.js and Vue.js.

 - 📖 I am a web developer from Chain 🇨🇳.
 - For the past 9 years I am mostly focusing on web development using JavaScript.